 A 30 m buffer shall be placed around the discovery with work to proceed outside of this buffered area unless additional cultural materials are encountered.

-Work will not resume in that area until the FHPL or FHP has evaluated the material and notified the District Ranger or Forest Supervisor that the applicable requirements of 36 CFR 800.13 (Section 106) and NAGPRA have been completed.
+Work will not resume in that area until the FHPL or FHP has evaluated the material and notified the District Ranger or Forest Supervisor that the applicable requirements of 36 CFR§ 800.13 (Section 106) and NAGPRA have been completed.
 If avoidance is not possible SHPO will be notified and consulted as applicable.
 Discoveries will be reported in the annual report.
 Activity can proceed only after the proper archaeological inspections have occurred and authorization from the agency official

 Work may continue in the vicinity of the area if determined by the FHPL and the agency official that activity will not compromise the security nor impact the discovery until applicable requirements are met.